PrisonArt/restore/README.md

 ## ToDo

-1. Figure out where the put the auction logic.
-2. Write the actual logic for `transferToBuyer` and `_freeze` in ERC721Justice.
-3. Think about using typescript.
-4. Figure out the infra requirements for attaching receipts in `safeTransferFrom`.
+1. Figure out the infra requirements for attaching receipts in `safeTransfer`.
-5. Clean up our use of .env files.
-6. Make a beautiful frontend with the Zora foundation (another reason for using typescript).
+2. Make a beautiful frontend with the Zora foundation (another reason for using typescript).

 ## Features